robin-rpr/calos/INSTALL.rst

 from Flameeyes that recommends :code:`-Werror` be off by default and used by developers and testers only.

-In our opinion, for Charliecloud, these warnings are most likely the result of real bugs and shouldn’t be hidden (i.e., they are neither random nor without purpose).
+In our opinion, for Clearly, these warnings are most likely the result of real bugs and shouldn’t be hidden (i.e., they are neither random nor without purpose).
 Our code should have no warnings, regardless of compiler, and any spurious warnings should be silenced individually.
 We do not have the